Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 Set or unset the suggested sort for a submission's comments.

-When set, all redditors will see comments in the suggested sort by default.
+When set, users will see comments in the suggested sort order by default.
 They can still manually change back to their preferred sort if they choose.

 If `sort` is `blank`, not given, or an unknown value, the suggested sort will be unset.